-Ann created and currently runs a 10-acre vegetable farm west of Champaign for Hendrick House, a company that provides dining services to University of Illinois, Parkland College, Carle at the Fields and Rose Krantz.
+Ann created and currently runs a 10-acre vegetable farm west of Champaign for Hendrick House, a company that provides dining services to University of Illinois, Parkland College, Carle at the Fields, Rose Krantz and many more locations.
 Her focus is food reform, reduction of food waste, and farm to school.
 She has partnered with Champaign Urbana Schools Foundation, Unit 4, Unit 116 and DREAAM House to promote community out-reach.
-Hendrick House CSA’s are available for purchase this year and can be found here.

-Blake Biggs is the Chef de Cuisine at Bakery & Pickle in Bloomington, part of Epiphany Farms Hospitality Group.
-Born and raised in Central Illinois, Blake is passionate about using local ingredients to showcase the flavors of the area.
-After graduating from culinary school in Indianapolis in 2010, Blake returned to Central Illinois and was previously the Sous Chef at Bacaro and Chef at Miga.
+Blake is the Chef de Cuisine at Epiphany Farms in Bloomington, part of Epiphany Farms Hospitality Group.
+Born and raised in central Illinois, Blake is passionate about using local ingredients to showcase the flavors of the area.
+After graduating from culinary school in Indianapolis in 2010, Blake returned to central Illinois and was previously the Sous Chef at Bacaro and Chef at Miga.

-Heidi grew up the daughter of parents with wanderlust who believed that culinary experiences were among the best ways to know a place.
-They traveled the world, dined in people’s homes and ate from hedgerows & tide pools & local markets.
-As they moved through a delicious world, her mother taught her to preserve seasonal bounty, and be adventurous with flavor pairings from the myriad of places she has lived and visited.
+I grew up the daughter of parents with wanderlust who believed that culinary experiences were among the best ways to know a place.
+We harvested wherever we lived; mangos in Florida, morels and mustang grapes from the back acre in Missouri, wild strawberries and holly grapes in the Colorado mountains, and chokecherries in North Dakota.
+We traveled the world, dined in people’s homes and ate from hedgerows & tidepools & local markets.
+As we moved through a delicious world, my mother taught me to preserve seasonal bounty, and be adventurous with flavor pairings from the myriad of places I have lived and visited.

-Heidi and her husbanc purchased a home on 7 acres of rich loam soil, and promptly planted native prairie , trees, and wildflowers, an orchard, berries, asparagus, and a “Midwest Hedgerow”.
-They now prepare seasonal dishes based on what grows in the backyard and on local farms.
-As a professor of ecology and botany at Parkland College and University of Illinois, Heidi has continued to learn more about native plants, ethnobotany and agriculture.
-All of these experiences have helped her to become an advocate of food security based on a local food supply.
+My husband and I purchased a home on 7 acres of rich loam soil, and we promptly planted native prairie , trees, and wildflowers, an orchard, berries, asparagus, and a “Midwest Hedgerow”.
+I now prepare seasonal dishes based on what grows in the backyard and on local farms.
+As a professor of ecology and botany at Parkland College and University of Illinois, I have continued to learn more about native plants, ethnobotany and agriculture.
+All of these experiences have helped me to become an advocate of food security based on a local food supply.

-Heidi started a small bakery that is the synergy of all her passions; culinary skills, ecology of native landscapes, growing of plants, foraging for wild foods, and teaching people about the plentiful Midwest land.
+I started a small bakery that is the synergy of all of these passions for me; culinary skills, ecology of native landscapes, growing of plants, foraging for wild foods, and teaching people about the plentiful Midwest land.